homebrew-ffmpeg/homebrew-ffmpeg/README.md

 brew install homebrew-ffmpeg/ffmpeg/ffmpeg --HEAD
 ```

+Please note that we don't generally provide support `HEAD` builds, since they may cause issues with other Homebrew-supplied formulae.

 ## Updating

 To update Homebrew and upgrade the formula to the most recent stable release: